nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Nuxeo Importer Stream {{since '9.10'}}

-A new addon has been added "nuxeo-platform-importer/nuxeo-importer-stream" that exposes a consumer / producer pattern making use of the nuxeo-stream infrastructure for running massively scalable imports.
+A new addon has been added, called "nuxeo-importer-stream", that exposes a consumer / producer pattern making use of the nuxeo-stream infrastructure for running massively scalable imports.
 See the [readme of the addon](https://github.com/nuxeo/nuxeo-platform-importer/tree/master/nuxeo-importer-stream).

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23560](https://jira.nuxeo.com/browse/NXP-23560).

 ### Nuxeo EasyShare Port {{since '9.3'}}